-NOTE A toolbar won't necessarily display all the buttons that are available for it.
+NOTE A toolbar won't necessarily display all of its buttons.
 You can add or remove buttons for a toolbar by clicking the down arrow that appears at the right of the button set.
-The buttons in the TextEditor toolbar that indent and unindent a set of highlighted statements are particularly useful, as are the buttons that comment out or uncomment a highlighted set of statements.
+The buttons in the Text Editor toolbar that indent and unindent a set of highlighted statements are particularly useful, as are the buttons that comment out or uncomment a selected set of statements, so make sure these are displayed.

-You don't need to clutter up the application window with all the toolbars you think you might need at some time.
-Some toolbars appear automatically when required, so you'll probably find that the default toolbar selections are perfectly adequate most of the time.
-As you develop your applications, from time to time you might think it would be more convenient to have access to toolbars that aren't displayed.
-You can change the set of visible toolbars whenever it suits you by right-clicking in the toolbar area and choosing from the context menu.
+You don't have to clutter up the application window with all the toolbars you think you might need.
+Some toolbars appear automatically when required, and you'll find that the default set of toolbars is adequate most of the time.
+As you develop your application, it may sometimes be more convenient to have access to a different set of toolbars.
+You can change the set of visible toolbars at any time by right-clicking in the toolbar area and choosing from the context menu.

-NOTE As in many other Windows applications, the toolbars that make up Visual C++ come complete with tooltips.
-Just let the mouse pointer linger over a toolbar button for a second or two, and a white label will display the function of that button.
+NOTE As in many other Windows applications, the toolbars come complete with tooltips.
+If you let the mouse pointer linger over a toolbar button for a second or two, a label will display the function of that button.